The Simulated Catalogue of Optical Transients and Correlated Hosts (SCOTCH): Transient-Host Galaxy Correlations (WGTMAP)

 As in \citet{Sullivan2006} and \citet{Vincenzi2021}, we define a threshold between active and passive galaxies at specific star formation rate (sSFR) values of $\log_{10}(\mathrm{sSFR/Gyr^{-1}})=-11.5$; active galaxies lie above this threshold and passive galaxies lie below it.
 For SNe~Iax, our combined probability function adopts the normal SN~Ia probability (without $x_1$ dependence) for active galaxies and tapers the probability below the passive/active threshold as follows: \thickmuskip=0mu

 where $x_s = \rm{log_{10}(sSFR/Gyr^{-1})}$.
-The SN~91bg-like probability does the opposite, tapering the probability in a symmetric manner above the passive/active threshold: \thickmuskip=0mu
+The SN~91bg-like probability does the opposite, tapering the probability symmetrically above the passive/active threshold: \thickmuskip=0mu

-Because $P_{\textrm{Ia}}$ is \textit{not} symmetric about $x_s$ (it increases with galaxy mass and star formation), we note that this formalism results in a higher probability for 91bg-like events to occur in star-forming host galaxies than SNe~Iax to occur in passive host galaxies.
-The \catname\; contains $\sim0.1$\% of SNe~Iax in passive hosts and $>25$\% of SNe~91bg-like in active hosts.
-This implementation is motivated by previous work \citep[e.g.,][]{2020Hakobyan_PecSNeIa} showing a larger tail of 91bg-like hosts toward spiral-type morphologies than toward elliptical galaxies for SNe~Iax.
+Because $P_{\textrm{Ia}}$ is \textit{not} symmetric about $x_s$ (it increases with galaxy mass and star formation), we note that this formalism results in a higher probability for 91bg-like events to occur in star-forming host galaxies than SNe~Iax to occur in passive host galaxies. \catname\; contains $\sim0.1$\% of SNe~Iax in passive hosts and $>25$\% of SNe~91bg-like in active hosts.
+This implementation is motivated by previous work \citep[e.g.,][]{2020Hakobyan_PecSNeIa} showing a larger tail of 91bg-like hosts toward spiral-type morphologies than of SNe~Iax toward elliptical galaxies.